top of page

 Please feel free to reach out and I will be happy to answer any questions you may have!

 I am prioritizing those seeking in person sessions but I will see you over telehealth as well.
 I work with clients ages 15+ and adults.
-I work Monday, Wednesday & Thursdays in the Tigard office.
-I work over telehealth Tuesday & Fridays.
+I work Mondays, Wednesdays & Thursdays in our Tigard office.
+I see clients over telehealth Tuesdays & Fridays only.
 I do not work in our Sellwood location.

 My Story: Sam Wilmarth LPC (He/Him)